 2.1 Data Sources

-A range of ecological and environmental datasets was utilized for this project, including data on otolith-derived incremental growth rates for the three fish species, river flow metrics, and annual average temperature readings.
-These datasets were accessed and extracted via a Power BI Solution developed by La Trobe University, with input from the Department of Environment and Science (DES), Queensland.
-The streamflow data and temperature data contained therein were sourced from stream gauges installed within the study area.
-The raw datasets were collated and organized via R, to create a consolidated dataset that was used for further data cleaning and analysis.
+A range of ecological and environmental datasets will be utilised for this project, including data on otolith-derived incremental growth rates, from age 1 to age 2 for the three fish species, river flow metrics, and annual average temperature readings.
+These datasets will be accessed and extracted via a Power BI Solution developed by La Trobe University, with input from the Department of Environment and Science (DES), Queensland.
+The streamflow data and temperature data contained therein will be sourced from stream gauges installed within the study area.
+The raw datasets will be collated and organized via R, to create a consolidated dataset that will be used for subsequent data analysis.

 2.2 Predictor Variables

-As outlined above, the primary focus of the analysis will be to evaluate the impact of various environmental and hydrological factors on the annual growth rates of three lotic fish species.
+The primary focus of the analysis will be to evaluate the impact of various environmental and hydrological factors on the annual growth rates (via otolith growth rings) of three lotic fish species.
 The predictor variables, derived from the data sourced through the Power BI dashboard, will include:

-Flow Volume: The mean, minimum, maximum levels, to reflect the dynamics of water flow within the habitat.
+Flow Volume: The mean, minimum, maximum water levels, to reflect the dynamics of water flow within the habitat.

 Flow Duration: The length of time for which water flow is sustained at various levels, affecting connectivity and movement.